We produce guidance and quality standards to help reduce health inequalities, to improve access to healthcare and to encourage health improvement.

 How did we get on in 2019 to 2020?

 In the annual survey of committee members:

-- the proportion of respondents from black, Asian and minority ethnic groups has increased each year over the past 4 surveys
+- the number of respondents from black, Asian and minority ethnic groups has increased each year over the past 4 surveys by 7%

-- The proportion of staff from black, Asian and minority ethnic groups in senior roles (band 7 and above) increased.
+- The number of staff from black, Asian and minority ethnic groups in senior roles (band 7 and above) decreased.

 What else have we done?